phlex-ruby/phlex/README.md

 end
 ```

-Instance variables are accessible deep inside nested components and tag blocks because blocks capture their context for execution.
+Instance variables and methods from the components are accessible deep inside nested components and tag blocks because blocks capture their context for execution.

 ```ruby
 class ArticlesComponent < Phlex::Component